Thursday, November 22, 2018

 Do you buy wines online for your business?

 In general, no, but it has happened sometimes when looking for very specific wines in particular vintages, with barely or no availability on the market.
-In that case, if we buy from the UK or Switzerland for example, we contact directly the online retailers and ask for high-resolution pictures of the good at different angles as well as some info about provenance, previous ownership and conditions of storage, etc... prior to buying (or not) the particular wine.
+In that case, if we buy from the UK or Switzerland, for example, we contact the online retailers directly and ask for high-resolution pictures of the good at different angles as well as some info about provenance, previous ownership, and conditions of storage, etc... before buying (or not) the particular wine.

-If the retailer cooperates, then depending on the overall conditions of the bottle(s) and the info received (of course), we might buy the wine.
-Yet, not all online wine retailers are able or willing to cooperate by sending pictures and/or detailed info.
+If the retailer cooperates, we may purchase the wine, depending on the overall condition of the bottle(s) and the information received (of course).
+Yet, not all online wine retailers are able or willing to cooperate by sending pictures and/or detailed information.
 In that specific case, we definitely do not buy the wine.

 If no: why?